jmackey-astro/pion-docs/docs/source/getting_started.rst

 There are two main options on OSX for installing extra open-source software, `Homebrew <https://brew.sh/>`_ and `MacPorts <https://www.macports.org/>`_.
 PION has been tested on OS X Mojave (10.14.6) with software installed via the MacPorts framework.
 The MPI compiler used is mpich.
 It is compiled with statically linked libraries.
 As of January 2021, there is no working MPI compiler provided by MacPorts for OSX 11 (Big Sur), and so Homebrew is the only option.
+Homebrew has Boost 1.75 as a package.

 1. Install the support packages:

-  * Macports: ``$ sudo port install mpich-default silo gsl sundials cfitsio``
+  * Macports: ``$ sudo port install mpich-default silo sundials cfitsio``
-  * Brew: ``$ brew install sundials gsl cfitsio open-mpi``
+  * Brew: ``$ brew install sundials cfitsio open-mpi boost``

-2. Install locally-compiled libraries (only with Homebrew -- with MacPorts the system packages should work):
+2. Install locally-compiled libraries:

   .. code-block:: bash

     $ cd pion/extra_libraries
     $ bash ./install_all_libs.sh

-  This should compile and install libraries for SILO.
+  This should compile and install libraries for SILO and/or Boost.

 Windows10